 Photodiode sensors measure the amount of solar radiation.
 These include the UV radiation sensor, total radiation sensors, and net radiation sensors.

 A significant change in Singapore’s ground-based weather observations in the late 2000s came from a growing network of Automatic Weather Stations (AWS).
 These systems provide continuous measurements of key weather elements which are essential for weather forecasting.
 The measurements also contribute to monitoring of local climatic trends.
 The AWS is mounted with different sensors measuring temperature, humidity, rainfall, wind speed and direction, and air pressure, replacing the traditional manual instruments.
 However, the role of the human observer remains important in recognizing and describing current weather conditions and subtle features of clouds.

-By mid-2015, there is an island-wide network of 60+ AWS.
+MSS’ island-wide network of AWS increased from 60+ stations in 2015 to 100+ stations in 2020.
 All the stations record rainfall, while about 20 of them also record temperature, humidity, wind and air pressure.

 In addition to the surface observations, vertical profiles of winds and other key elements are measured twice daily by a weather balloon tracked by radar.

 An electronic device called a “radiosonde” is attached to a helium-filled balloon, which is released at around the same time as other stations around the world (at 0000 UTC and 1200 UTC).
 As the balloon ascends into the atmosphere, the radiosonde measures the wind speed and direction, temperature, humidity and air pressure from the surface to a height of up to 35 km.

 Meteorological measurements of the upper atmosphere provide the meteorologist with useful information to assess the stability state of the atmosphere and potential thunderstorm development.
 The information is also important for civil aviation and Numerical Weather Prediction (NWP) modeling.